 Last updated 09/12/2020

-Please collate the forms and return patient forms to us in one batch once sufficient forms have been completed.
-Ensure you do not send forms with staples, and where possible, the forms are double sided.
+Please collate the forms and return patient forms to us in one batch (where possible) once sufficient forms have been completed.
+Ensure you do not send forms with staples, and where possible, the forms are double sided, and files are PDF documents.

 Paper feedback forms can be returned to us in 2 ways;